malikin/accounting/README.md

 Test application based on jooby framework.
 REST API for money transfers between accounts.

+Database schema located in application.conf (of course I know about flyway, liquibase etc :)

+Main test scenario can be founded in AppTest :: createTwoAccountsAndMakeTransfersBetweenThemTest

 #### How to start application (will start on http://localhost:8080/):

 ```